-Participant acknowledgement
+Participant acknowledgment

-Each participant is required to comply with a Participant Acknowledgement agreement as part of their application process.
-Habitat for Humanity expects all participants to respect their fellow participants and the residents of the communities in which they are staying, and reserves the right to ask any participant to leave the group if the participant engages in acts of serious misconduct, including violations of Habitat for Humanity policies, violations of the law (of the host country or sending country if you are traveling internationally), and acts that are determined by Habitat for Humanity or your team leader to constitute serious misconduct.
+Habitat for Humanity expects all participants to respect one another and the residents of the communities in which they are staying, and reserves the right to ask any participant to leave the group if he or she engages in acts of serious misconduct, including violations of Habitat for Humanity policies, violations of the law-of either the host country or the sending country if you are traveling internationally-and acts that are determined by Habitat for Humanity or your team leader to constitute serious misconduct.
+(See Appendices for participant acknowledgment included in the Global Village online application and waiver.)